 With no notions as to how a large region of scenic beauty should be administered -- how even it should be regarded -- California appointed a board of Commissioners to draw up a report with suggestions.
 It would seem unlikely that a mining manager would be the ideal person to head such a commission, but Olmsted was no ordinary businessman.
 In New York he had played a central role in creating a haven of nature in the midst of a busy city.
 In California in the Sierras, natural beauty was abundant in wonders such as Half Dome in Yosemite:

 What are my favorite views of nature?
 Among them are the view of Central Park from a high building, and the view of Half Dome from the Yosemite Valley.
-The signature of a sensitive, nature-loving American, Frederick Law Olmsted, is part of the story of each.
+Influenced by the thought of a sensitive, nature-loving American, Frederick Law Olmsted, is part of the story of each.

 The Civil War and Yosemite